ldeza/GettingAndCleaningDataCourseProject/CodeBook.md

     6 LAYING

 tbodyaccmeanx
-    -1 to 1 Mean value of time domain signals body acceleration in the X direction.
+    -1..1 Mean value of time domain signals body acceleration in the X direction.

 tbodyaccmeany
     -1..1 Mean value of time domain signals body acceleration in the Y direction.